Cayman Islands: Taxation

 No direct taxation is imposed on residents and Cayman Islands companies.
 The government receives the majority of its income from indirect taxation.
 Duty is levied against most imported goods, which is typically in the range of 22% to 25%.
-Some items are exempted, such as baby formula, books, cameras, electric vehicles and certain items are taxed at 5%.
+Some items are exempted, such as baby formula, books, cameras, and electric vehicles, while certain items are taxed at 5%.
 Duty on automobiles depends on their value.
 The duty can amount to 29.5% up to $20,000.00 KYD CIF (cost, insurance and freight) and up to 42% over $30,000.00 KYD CIF for expensive models.
 The government charges flat licensing fees on financial institutions that operate in the islands and there are work permit fees on foreign labour.
 A 13% government tax is placed on all tourist accommodations in addition to a US$37.50 airport departure tax which is built into the cost of an airline ticket.
 There is a 7.5% sales tax on the proceeds of the sale of the property, payable by the purchaser.
 There are no taxes on corporate profits, capital gains, or personal income.
 There are no estate or death inheritance taxes payable on Cayman Islands real estate or other assets held in the Cayman Islands.

 The legend behind the lack of taxation comes from the Wreck of the Ten Sail, when multiple ships ran aground on the reef off the north coast of Grand Cayman.
 Local fishermen are said to have then sailed out to rescue the crew and salvage goods from the wrecks.
 It is said that out of gratitude, and due to their small size, King George III then issued the edict that the citizens of the country of the Cayman Islands would never pay tax.
 There is, however, no documented evidence for this story besides oral tradition.